kdvolder/cf-maven-buildpack/README.md

 Maven Notes
 -----------

 The build pack should work with most pom.xml files, with only minor modifications.
 Here are the adjustments that need to be made for the default configuration, which uses ```tomcat7:run``` to start your application.
+This would vary slightly if you are going to use another command to run your application, like ```jetty:run```.
+The key take away is that you want to make sure that the container started by Maven is listening on the VCAP_APP_PORT, which is done in step #3 below.

   1. In the ```<properties>``` block, add a property ```tomcat.version```.
 Set this to the current version of Tomcat.